yys-Polaris/InferenceTimeDG/README.md

 # Domain Generalization via Inference-time Label-Preserving Target Projections
-Code for the paper "Domain Generalization via Inference-time Label-Preserving Target Projections", set to appear at CVPR 2021 Oral.
+Code for the CVPR 2021 Oral paper "Domain Generalization via Inference-time Label-Preserving Target Projections".
 The proposed method introduces a new way to handle Domain Generalization problem as compared to the traditional methods.
 It uses test-time optimization to optimize the target features and projects them in the source manifold.